top of page

 Cancellation of Programmes

-In the event of any Magnificent Kids Programme no longer being offered either permanently or temporarily, two weeks’ notice will be given in writing to the parents/caregivers of any children enrolled in the programme.
+In the event of any Magnificent Kids Programme no longer being offered either permanently or temporarily, where practicable, two weeks' notice will be given in writing to the parents/guardians of any children enrolled in the programme.
 Any fees already paid for sessions no longer available will be refunded in full.

 Complaints